Limited Time Offer:Up to 0% off Hello Interview Premium

 Your verification workflow also becomes much simpler.
 Instead of reading through every line of AI-generated code to check correctness, you run the tests.
 If they pass, the code does what you agreed it should do.
 Your main job shifts from verifying the implementation to verifying the tests themselves, which is a much smaller surface area.

-After writing your core test cases, prompt the AI to generate additional tests for corner cases.
-Empty input, single element, duplicates, overflow, invalid input.
+After writing your core test cases, prompt the AI to generate additional tests for corner cases like empty input, single elements, duplicates, overflow, and invalid input.
 Review these generated tests carefully though.
 AI-generated tests can have the same blind spots as AI-generated code: wrong expected values, missing edge cases, or tests that pass trivially because they don't actually exercise the logic.

 What makes a good test